-2. Revenue Share – The payout/revenue share is different than on Udemy marketplace (more on that later).
+2. Revenue Share – The payout/revenue share is different than on the Udemy marketplace (more on that later).
 The timing of your payout is also just slightly different.

 3. Limited Time Period – Your course may not be on Udemy for Business indefinitely.
 Udemy is always “retiring” courses to keep content fresh and to meet demand (or lack thereof).
-Therefore, if you have your heart set on being a Udemy for Business instructor, plan to create new courses over time.
+Therefore, if you have your heart set on being a Udemy for the Business instructor, plan to create new courses over time.

 What Learners Think

 Looking at many reviews of Udemy for Business, it seems that the platform is widely liked by employees (who wouldn’t want a library of free Udemy courses?).
 Common reasons for its popularity include:

 - Huge choice of courses